Come into My World: Accolades

 At the 2003 ARIA Music Awards, "Come into My World" was nominated for Best Pop Release, and represented Minogue for the Best Female Artist award; she lost both awards to Delta Goodrem's debut album Innocent Eyes as well as her single Born to Try released in 2002, respectively.
 That same year, Minogue won the Best Music Video for "Come into My World" at the UK CADS Awards.
 In 2004, "Come into My World" was nominated for a Grammy Award for Best Dance Recording; this was Minogue's second consecutive nomination, previously nominated for "Love at First Sight" in 2003 in the same category, and went on to be nominated two more times in 2005 for "Slow", and 2006 for "I Believe in You".
 Minogue went on to win the award that night; it marked the first time an Australian music artist had won an award in a major category at the American award show since Australian rock band Men at Work won the award for "Best New Artist" in 1982, and the eighth Australian to win a Grammy.
-The song is Minogue's only Grammy award-winning song to this date.
+The song was Minogue's only Grammy award-winning song, until ”Padam Padam” won the inaugural Grammy for Best Pop Dance Recording in 2024.
 Minogue did not attend the opening for the Grammy Awards in Los Angeles, California on 8 February 2004, but accepted the award at the backstage press room conference; she attended the Grammy Awards opening a year prior at the same location, her only appearance there.
 Minogue said of the award; "To actually be a recipient is incredibly special, I am thrilled and cannot wait to bring it home."